 Note: Not all School of Political Science and Communication ILAP courses will be available in any one year, or any one semester.
-Students should refer to the corresponding 300- or 400-level POLS course prescription for more information on specific courses, and contact the School for information on the current year's offerings.
+Students should refer to the corresponding 300 or 400-level POLS course prescriptions for more information on specific courses, and contact the School for information on the current year's offerings.

-Course Code Course Title EFTS 08 P/C/R/RP/EQ ILAP 651 Theoretical Issues in International Relations 0.15 S1 P: Subject to approval of the Programme Director.
+Course Code Course Title EFTS 09 P/C/R/RP/EQ ILAP 651 Intervention and International Relations 0.15 S1 P: Subject to approval of the Programme Director.
 R: POLS 422, DIPL 425 ILAP 652 Nationalism and Globalisation 0.15 S2 P: Subject to approval of the Programme Director.
+R: POLS 408, DIPL 420

 ILAP 653 New Zealand, Conflict and Pacific Politics 0.15 S2 P: Subject to approval of the Programme Director.
 R: POLS 308 ILAP 654 International Politics: Conflict Management 0.15 S1 P: Subject to approval of the Programme Director.
 R: POLS 310 ILAP 655 International Politics: Northeast Asia 0.15 S1 P: Subject to approval of the Programme Director.
 R: POLS 311 ILAP 656 World Politics: Militaries and Societies 0.15 NO P: Subject to approval of the Programme Director.
 R: POLS 314, ILAP 688 ILAP 657 International Politics: Force and Security in International Relations 0.15 S1 P: Subject to approval of the Programme Director.
 R: POLS 317 ILAP 658 International Regimes for Health and Human Genetics 0.15 S2 P: Subject to approval of the Programme Director.
-R: POLS 416 ILAP 659 International Conflict Resolution: The Theory and Practice of Mediation 0.15 S2 P: Subject to approval of the Programme Director.
-R: POLS 414, DIPL 410 ILAP 660 International Political Economy 0.15 NO P: Subject to approval of the Programme Director.
-R: POLS 417 ILAP 661 International Organisations 0.15 S1 P: Subject to approval of the Programme Director.
-R: POLS 319 ILAP 662 Special Topic 0.15 S1 P: Subject to HOD approval.
-ILAP 663 Political Theory: Ethics and International Relations 0.15 S2 P: Subject to approval of the Head of School.
-R: POLS 401, DIPL 427 ILAP 680 Dissertation 0.4 Α P: Subject to approval of the Programme Director.
+R: POLS 416 ILAP 659 International Conflict Resolution: The Theory and Practice of Mediation 0.15 S1 ILAP 660 International Political Economy 0.15 NO P: Subject to approval of the Programme Director.
+R: POLS 417 ILAP 661 International Organisations 0.15 NO P: Subject to approval of the Programme Director.
+R: POLS 319 ILAP 662 Special Topic: Political Economy of Human Rights 0.15 S1 P: Subject to HOD approval.
+R: POLS 405, DIPL 409 ILAP 663 Political Theory: Ethics and International Relations 0.15 S2 P: Subject to approval of the Head of School.
+R: POLS 401, DIPL 427 ILAP 680 Dissertation 0.4 A P: Subject to approval of the Programme Director.
 ILAP 681 Dissertation 0.4 NO P: Subject to approval of the Programme Director.